Abdul-AA/Causal-Inference-Life-Expectancy/README.md

 ## Context

-A [regression model](https://github.com/Abdul-AA/Life-Expectancy) using a simple decision tree was constructed to predict the life expectancy of countries.
-Analysis of the model's results revealed that a country's development status is one of the most significant factors influencing life expectancy.
+A [regression model](https://github.com/Abdul-AA/Life-Expectancy) using a simple decision tree was developed to predict the life expectancy of countries.
+Analysis of the model's results revealed that a country's development status is one of the most significant factors influencing its life expectancy.
 Intuitively, this relationship makes sense because a country's development status can affect various factors that may influence the quality of healthcare.
 Consequently, a causal machine learning model was developed to determine the average impact of a country's development status on its life expectancy in the form of its Average Treatment Effect (ATE) and to assess the impact of other features on the causal impact (treatment effect) of a country's development status on life expectancy.

 ## Hypothesis